hartwigmedical/actin/molecular/README.md

   - Is there a copy number specific match?
 If yes, use copy number specific annotation.
   - Else, fall back to gene matching.
 - For homozygous disruptions:
-  - Is there copy number loss specific match?
-If yes, use copy number loss annotation.
+  - Is there copy number deletion specific match?
+If yes, use copy number deletion annotation.
   - Else, fall back to gene matching.
 - For disruptions, a gene match is performed.
 - For fusions: